nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

 >**Will be a useful feature for** submitters
 >**As it will** allow them to see all the information on a learner and also leaves the adding the learner journey as is with minimal disruption to TU journey of adding the budget in earlier.

-- We believe there are three pieces of information important for a submitter to know about a claim, the total remaining, the amount that is in pending for any other claims for this learner that are submitted and not yet approved or rejected, and what then is available for the submitter to make a claim for.
+- We believe there are three pieces of information important for a submitter to know about a claim: the total remaining, the amount that is in pending for any other claims for this learner that are submitted and not yet approved or rejected, and what then is available for the submitter to make a claim for.

 #### Hypothesis 2
 >**We believe that** giving a submitter a breakdown of a learners budget in available, pending and remaining
 >**Will be a useful feature for** submitters
->**As it will** allow them to see all the information and able to digest a overview of what is happening for the learner on other claims.
+>**As it will** allow them to see all the information and able to digest a overview of what is happening for the learner on other claims, and how many more claims can potentially claim back for in the future.

 ![A screenshot showing breakdown of budget in claim"]( budget.png "A screenshot showing breakdown of budget in claim")